Law school applications: Grades

 Earning good grades in challenging courses demonstrates academic excellence.
 Compiling an impressive record is a critical first step in the process of getting admitted to the law school of your choice.

 Avoid using the pass/fail option as it doesn’t give enough information to evaluate your performance in that course.
-But don’t worry that a single pass will hurt your overall GPA—for most classes in which pass/fail is the only option, LSAC does not include the pass in its recalculation of your grade point average.
-And really don’t worry about those classes you took P/F during the Spring 2020 semester!
+But don’t worry that a single pass will hurt your overall GPA—for classes in which pass/fail is the only option, LSAC does not include the pass in its recalculation of your grade point average.
+And really don’t worry about those classes you took P/F during the Spring 2020 semester (aka the COVID semester)!
 Most students took one or more classes P/F that semester.
 If you converted all of your courses to P/F in Spring 2020 — or took more than one or two classes P/F during 2020-21 — you might want to include an explanatory addendum with your application, but generally this is not something the law schools will be concerned about.
 Indeed, LSAC “will place a letter in the CAS report of every applicant enrolled during Spring 2020, to remind law schools going forward that the semester was one in which many schools changed their grading systems in light of the COVID-19 pandemic.”
-This should help especially future year applicants, as Spring 2020 hopefully fades into a distant memory.
+This should help especially future year applicants, as Spring 2020 fades into a distant memory.

 Clear up any Incomplete grades before you apply to law schools since they may adversely affect your GPA and the quality of your transcript.